juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 ### kubectl

-Helm is absolutely recommended since kubectl installation means a lot of complex manual edits.
-Please migrate to Helm installation as soon as possible.
+If you use the kubectl installation method, enabling this feature requires manual editing of the CSI Controller, which is complicated.
+Therefore, it is recommended to [migrate to Helm installation method](../administration/upgrade-csi-driver.md#migrate-to-helm).

 Manually edit CSI Controller: